Madhour/SeemsPhishy/README.md

 # Models

 The developed and used text generation model can be found here: https://huggingface.co/Madhour/gpt2-eli5.
+For further information or reproduction, check out the used [notebook](doc/gpt2_finetuning.ipynb).